CharlieBaird/PoECraftingAssistant/README.md

 Yes!
 The tool is entirely stand-alone.
 However, the .jar and the "src" folder **must** remain in the same directory.
 Check above for steps in creating a shortcut to open the .jar.

 # Roadmap
+- Saving item base config along with filters
+- Request: Some sort of in-tool docs on how to use / tips / advanced tips
+- Remove popup search box, put it in the tool's main window

 - Sandbox mode for testing filters on already crafted items **Done, will be available in official release**
 - Add map support (modifiers done.
 Need to add quantity: #% support). **Done, will be available in official release**
 - Add max for count logic group **Done, will be available in official release**